Tyler Lancaster

-Tyler Coatney Lancaster (born November 3, 1994) is an American football defensive tackle who is a free agent.
+Tyler Coatney Lancaster (born November 4, 1994) is an American professional football nose tackle.
 He played college football at Northwestern, and was signed by the Green Bay Packers as an undrafted free agent in 2018.

-Early life and high school
+Early life

 Lancaster was born in Naperville, Illinois and grew up in Romeoville, Illinois.
 He attended Plainfield East High School, where he played center.
-Lancaster did not surrender a sack over the three years he played for the Bengals' varsity football team and was named first-team All-State by the Chicago Tribune.
+Lancaster did not surrender a sacks over the three years he played for the Bengals' varsity football team and was named first-team All-State by the Chicago Tribune.
 He was ranked the sixth-best center in his class by Rivals.com and tenth by Scout.com and a three star prospect by ESPN.com.
 Lancaster ultimately committed to play college football at Northwestern over offers from Bowling Green, Central Michigan, Eastern Michigan, and Western Michigan.

 College career

 Lancaster redshirted his first year at Northwestern, during which he switched positions from the offensive line to defensive tackle.
 He became a three-year starter for the Wildcats, starting the last 39 games of his career, and accumulated 101 total tackles, 18.5 tackles for loss and 3.5 sacks.
 As a senior, Lancaster was named a team captain and set career highs in 40 tackles, 9.5 tackles for loss, and 2 sacks and was named honorable mention All-Big Ten.